 About twelve years ago a friend had come across a Learn to Meditate leaflet and casually asked if I wanted to join her.
-Thinking back, I probably went because it meant a night out to try something new.
-We also made it into a bit of a social event as there were 5 of us that went along to the evening classes.
+Thinking back, I probably went because it meant a night out to try something new with four of my friends.

 Little did I know then that just by saying a simple yes to going along to that class that I’d embark on a journey of what I can only say as getting to know myself.